SimplexCC/sell-docs/source/includes/reference/_get-quote.md

 SellCrypto currently supports only EUR as a fiat currency.
 </aside>

-If `source_currency` represents a fiat currency then `requested_currency` must represent a crypto currency, and vise versa.
+If `src_currency` represents a fiat currency then `dst_currency` must represent a crypto currency, and vise versa.

 ## Response ##